MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsMeetingTemplatePermissionPolicy.md

 ## NOTES

 Attempting to delete a policy instance that is currently assigned to users will result in an error.
-Please remove the assignment before attempting to delete it.
+Remove the assignment before attempting to delete it.

 ```powershell
 PS> Remove-CsTeamsMeetingTemplatePermissionPolicy -Identity Foobar